 Prerequisites: This course is open to qualified students in 10th - 12th grade, with selection of students based upon-recommendations from the previous year's social studies teacher and either a B average or higher in a previous honors class or an A average in an academic level course.

 Advanced Placement courses are offered to prepare students for the Advanced Placement examination in May.
-Students who enroll in AP courses must pay for and take the exam.
-The AP Program is based on the premise that secondary school students can successfully master university-level material.
-Participating universities and colleges may grant credit and /or appropriate placement to students who have demonstrated exemplary performance on the AP examination.
+Students who enroll in AP courses must pay for and take the standardized exam in May according to the College Board schedule.
+Participating universities and colleges may grant credit and/or appropriate course placement to students who have earned a qualifying score on the AP exam.
+For more detailed information about the Advanced Placement Program, please refer to the opening pages of the Program of Studies.